RF Wireless Duress Alerts for Guard Posts

 What range do RF wireless duress systems have?

-What should I look for when choosing a guard post duress system?
+What to look for in a guard duress system?

-Discover how FORBIX SEMICON® wireless panic alarm systems can protect your security personnel.
+Discover FORBIX SEMICON® RF panic alarm systems for guards and sites.

 FS